Fan016-k/24_UoM_EEE_Final_Project/README.md

 3. Camera Motion: System accuracy decreases with significant camera motion.

 Future iterations will aim to improve real-time processing speeds, enhance robustness to different environmental conditions, and incorporate feedback mechanisms to refine tracking accuracy continuously.

+More Guidence on this repository:

+Each custom MATLAB Function in the Simulink model is stored separately in a .m and .txt file.
+The 'ComputeProjectiveTransform' and 'NormalizePoints' are entirely based on the 'fitgeotform2d' MATLAB Function from the Computer Vision Toolbox.